I’m going to be completely honest: I have mixed feelings about celebrating National Grandparents Day, which falls on September 12 this year.

 The purpose of National Grandparents Day is to:

-- Honor grandparents.
+2. Honor grandparents.
 This is in the hands of our grandchildren’s parents.
-And according to Barbara Graham, grandmother and author of Eye of My Heart, the holiday goes unobserved by 66% of U.S. grandparents and their children.
+According to Barbara Graham, grandmother and author of Eye of My Heart, the holiday goes unobserved by 66% of U.S. grandparents and their children.
 So how do we tell these already over-scheduled parents about this celebration?
 And how do we want to celebrate this day?

 There are lots of websites, including the official National Grandparents Day website, that offer all kinds of activities for celebrating the day including: